Nutritionist Answers Your Questions

 Sure, this reprogramming takes willpower, time and effort, but it can be achieved if your family’s health is a priority.

 So is eating healthy expensive?
 For many of us it isn’t, especially when we look at the whole picture.

 More on this from Washington Post.

-While you shouldn’t regularly consume mounds of food that are high in fat, namely fried food, fast food and so on, to be healthy, it is important to learn about good fats and bad fats, and in what proportions they should be consumed.
+While you shouldn’t regularly consume mounds of food that are high in fat, namely fried food, fast food and so on, it is important to learn about good fats and bad fats, and in what proportions they should be consumed.

 Let’s look at it in more detail.

 The reason being, some foods contain good fats needed by our bodies to maintain daily functions.
-Foods such as eggs, avocados, fatty fish, nuts and seeds, coconut oil and extra-virgin olive oil, are all high in fat—but also high in nutrients needed by your body.
+Foods such as eggs, avocados, fatty fish, nuts and seeds and extra-virgin olive oil, are all high in fat—but also high in nutrients needed by your body.
 For this reason they should be consumed in the right proportions, even if you’re trying to lose the excess fat.